usnistgov/hedgehog/README.md

+# NIST-pages branch

-This is the NIST page branch
+This branch is used to generate the HTML shown in [pages.nist.gov/hedgehog](http://pages.nist.gov/hedgehog)